avamsykiran/Angular_5to7_25Mar22_22Apr22/README.md

             src     attribute to hold the web address of the webpage you wish to embed.

     HTML Links
-        a           amchor tag
+        a           anchor tag
-            href    attribute takes the target file path. target  attribute takes _self/_blank/iframeName
+            href    attribute takes the destination path.
+            target  attribute takes _self/_blank/iframeName

     HTML Form Elements